yaroslaff/ws-emit/README.md

 Start `/usr/local/ws-emit/example/time.py` in console.
 Navigate browser to http://localhost:7788/.
 You will see current system unixtime, it will update every second.

-Make sure addresses are exactly matching to CORS value in ws-emit, http://localhost:7788 (default) and http://127.0.0.1:7788 are different
+Make sure addresses are exactly matching to CORS value in ws-emit (--cors option or CORS= parameter in /etc/default/ws-emit), http://localhost:7788 (default) and http://127.0.0.1:7788 are different

 ### dir2web
 Dir2web is more complex example with authentication and room-spaces.